Sometimes a good Spanish movie is just what you need in class.

-A few notes: Often when you show a movie made in Spanish with English subtitles, strong words in Spanish get translated as stronger curse words in English.
+Please note: when you show a movie made in Spanish with English subtitles, strong words in Spanish sometimes get translated as stronger curse words in English.
 I mention inappropriate/adult content when I am aware of it, but *please* preview and click on the links for more details.

 Coco (PG, 1h, 45min)

 OBVIOUSLY.
-This movie took the world by storm last fall, and is packed with rich culture.
+This movie took the world by storm when it came, and is packed with rich culture.
 It centers on Day of the Dead in Mexico and the meaning of the family.
-One of the BEST movies out there for authentic culture and a great story.
+One of the BEST Spanish movies out there for authentic culture and a great story.

 Themes: Mexico, Day of the Dead, music, family.